#iwd2023 Jaimee Brooking

 Tell us about you, whats your story?

-As I was well into my party girl years after high school, I realised the next thing that was the ‘right thing to do’ was go to University as everyone else was doing it.
-I never had considered ever owning my own business or doing anything overly challenging.
-I decided to choose a Bachelor of Arts because those subjects interested me… but had really no idea what I wanted to do with my life.
+After high school, I realised the next thing that was expected of me was go to University.
+I never had considered going on a gap year travelling, owning my own business or doing anything overly challenging, so the plan was to gain my degree and go into full time employment.
+I decided to choose a Bachelor of Arts with a double major in Film, TV, Media Studies and Sociology, because those subjects interested me, but had really no idea what I wanted to do with my life.
 At that time, Digital Marketing wasn’t really a thing, I guess it was, but it certainly wasn’t as mainstream as it is now.

-Although I was pretty smart and good at racing towards last minute deadlines and managing to pull through I lacked a lot of confidence and found I was more drawn to following the crowd rather than forging my own path.
+Although I was intelligent and pretty good at racing towards last minute deadlines, I lacked a lot of confidence and found I was more drawn to following the crowd rather than forging my own path.
 I was partying and drinking a lot, not really looking after my health.
-Although I did get some good grades, I generally ‘scraped through’ with C’s and then my career began.
+Although I did get some good grades, I generally scraped through with C’s and then my career began.

-Now I work as a Digital Marketing Specialist with clients spanning both agencies and small to medium businesses looking for extra support.
+Now I work as a freelance digital producer with clients spanning both agencies and small to medium businesses looking for extra support.
 I am also a marriage celebrant which I fell into a little later, so it just made sense to add this to my repertoire and run it through by business.

 What was the key moment that ignited your fire and kicked off your journey (into what you are doing now?)

 I realised a few things about working for someone else.
-One is that you need to play by their rules and the way they do things, even if you can see better ways of doing certain things it’s not always easily adopted.
-You get caught up in the toxic shit going on behind the scenes, especially the more senior you get.
+One is that you need to play by their rules and the way they do things, even if you can see a more efficient way of doing certain things it’s not always easy to get across the line.
+You get caught up in the politics going on behind the scenes, especially the more senior you get.
 You’re working for someone else's dream - not yours.
 And lots of times you don’t agree with things that are going on, but you can’t say anything about it.
+This just doesn’t align with me and my morals.

 What is your best advice in overcoming your biggest doubts and fears when starting a business or when starting out a new pursuit?